smartgeber Logo

 Antwort der Redaktion

 "The City We Became" by N.K.
-Jemisin is a novel that blends urban fantasy with speculative fiction.
-It raises the question of whether the city depicted in the story can be considered a dystopian city.
-To explore this, let's delve into the elements that might contribute to such a perception.
+Jemisin is a novel that explores the concept of cities as living entities.
+As you dive into its pages, you might wonder if the city depicted in the book can be considered a dystopian city.
+Let's explore this idea further.

-Another aspect of dystopian cities is the exploration of identity and freedom.
-The characters in "The City We Became" grapple with their identities as they fight to protect their city.
-This struggle highlights the tension between individual freedom and societal control, a hallmark of dystopian narratives.
+Another hallmark of a dystopian city is the loss of individual freedoms.
+In "The City We Became," the characters face the risk of losing their city and, by extension, their identities.
+This struggle highlights the tension between individual freedom and external control, a key aspect of dystopian settings.

 Last updated 3 mins ago